 Why do you think your developers are so tremendous talented?

-Such a heavy emphasise on math, physics from soviet school, we learned a lot from such disciplines.
+Such a heavy emphasis on math, physics from Soviet school, we learned a lot from such disciplines.

 I don’t think that there is some secret in the water or in the air, it’s just a hard work.

 Thank you for being here and sharing your experience.